 Shead was recently cut loose by Seattle after his recovery from a torn ACL kept him out for all but two games last season.
 The Portland State product is now healthy and proved to be a versatile defensive back who logged playing time at each position in the Seahawks secondary since the team signed him as an undrafted free agent in 2012.
 Shead will initially slot in as the No. 3 cornerback in Detroit behind Darius Slay and Nevin Lawson, though it's possible that the Lions' 2017 second-round pick, Teez Tabor, could push him for playing time before long.

-Shead spent the bulk of the season on the Physically Unable to Perform list which means he he would have played the 2018 season at the same contract amount he earned with the team in 2017, Crabtree said.
+Shead spent the bulk of the season on the Physically Unable to Perform list, which means he would have played the 2018 season at the same contract amount he earned with the team in 2017, Crabtree said.
 The Seahawks granting his release after the contact tolls will allow him to test the market as an unrestricted free agent.
-Seattle apparently has some interest in bringing back the 29-year-old, but the oft-injured cornerback is also likely to draw interest from elsewhere.
+Seattle apparently has some interest in bringing back the 29-year-old, but the oft-injured cornerback is also likely to draw interest elsewhere.

 Shead recorded two solo tackles in the Seahawks' Week 17 loss to the Cardinals.